 One of the best ways to calm a cat’s skin with CBD is to add some to your cat’s daily diet.
 Ingesting CBD will allow the cannabinoids to interact with the ECS.
 Research suggests that the ECS plays a major role in skin health.
 If your cat is prone to dryness, adding CBD to the diet may help to keep the skin supple.

 As we discussed earlier, a natural home remedy for feline dandruff includes using a natural moisturizing agent.
-Since CBD oil acts as a natural moisturizer, it can help soothe your cat’s dry skin and reduce the chances of dandruff and long term itchiness.
+Since CBD oil acts as a natural moisturizer, it can help soothe your cat’s dry skin and reduce the chances of dandruff and long-term itchiness.

 There are many cat dry skin remedies you can try at home.
 Simple things like improving their diet, making sure they are hydrated, and keeping their skin moisturized with CBD or other natural topicals can make all the difference for itchy cats.
 Although cat dandruff isn’t a concerning disorder, it shouldn’t be ignored.
 If you’re confused about the cause of your cat’s dry skin, consult with a holistic veterinarian for the best ways to eliminate their itchiness and flaky skin.
 We hope some of these home remedies help your cat if they have dry skin.
 You can find more home remedies for cats here.